TonyRipa/PlaceValue/README.md

 Introduction
 ------------
-The convolution theorem allows for complicated operations to be performed by re-representing data (in a form that is often simpler) as well as re-representing the operation to be performed (in a form that is often simpler).
+The convolution theorem allows for complicated operations to be performed by re-presenting data (in a form that is often simpler) as well as re-presenting the operation to be performed (in a form that is often simpler).
 This theorem has simplified many computational schemes, and is exploited by PlaceValue.

-In Mathematica, we may represent the variable x as something like an expression tree of height 1 consisting a root node of type variable.
+In Mathematica, we may represent the variable x as something like an expression tree of height 1 consisting of a root node of type variable.
 We could then ask Mathematica x*x and it could represent that as an expression tree of height 2 with a root node of type operator with 2 child nodes of type variable.

 In MATLAB, we may represent the variable x as something like [0,1,2,3,4,5,6,7,8,9].
 We could then ask MATLAB x * x (actually x.*x) and it could return [0,1,4,9,16,25,36,49,64,81].